AliSajid/ld48/games/media/games/Evolution/outline.md

 * Side with the Philosopher Jupiter Brain and help it reshape the universe for the good of organic species.

 #### Path
+* Common Path
+  * Look at the sun.
+  * Examine the planets.
+  * Pick up the nearby satellite.
+  * Listen for the transmissions from the Philosopher Jupiter Brain.
+  * Stop the invasion.
+  * Talk to Warrior Jupiter Brain.
+  * Take either the Good or Evil Paths.
+  * Move into the light.
+* Good Path
+  * Ask the Philospher Jupiter Brain how you can help it.
+  * Use the satellites to focus on Warrior Jupiter Brain.
+  * Move the Sun Closer to the Warrior Jupiter Brain.
+  * Watch Warrior Jupiter Brain evaporate.
+* Evil Path
+  * Ask the Warrior Jupiter Brain how you can help it.
+  * Use the satellites to focus out of Warrior Jupiter Brain.
+  * Move the Sun Closer to the Warrior Jupiter Brain.
+  * Launch WMDs from the closer satellite onto Philosopher Jupiter Brain.
+  * Watch Philosopher Jupiter Brain get destroyed.

 #### Achievement
 * One light turns on in the Rift Room Exit.